raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 This specification explicitly prohibits use of the EDNS(0) TCP Keepalive Option {{!RFC7828}}
-in *any* messages sent on a DSO session (because it duplicates the functionality provided by the DSO Keepalive operation), but messages may contain other EDNS(0) options as appropriate.
+in *any* messages sent on a DSO Session (because it duplicates the functionality provided by the DSO Keepalive operation), but messages may contain other EDNS(0) options as appropriate.